↑Top / Menu / Search

 What product could the company possibly produce that would end up with three men in a boat (don’t forget the photographer) swanning around on the Thames near Reading?

 Well, the answer is Sluice Gates!

-The three black & white images on this page were passed to me by Mike Bendall.
-He joined the Company in 1959 as an apprentice, overseen by Pat Rodgers the Machine Shop Foreman at that time.
+The three black & white images on this page (right and below) were passed to me by Mike Bendall.
+He joined the Company in 1959 as an apprentice, overseen by Pat Rodgers, the Machine Shop Foreman at that time.
 He was the only apprentice amongst 12 fitters, the bottom of the pile as one might say.
 He recalls a Cyril Randall who looked after the diesel engine that, according to him, powered the large generator that powered most of the lights in the Factory.
-Amongst those he worked with he recalls were Frank Rice (the wise old man!)
-John Heard, Pat Smart and Harold Williams – there’s a picture of Harold on the Wheels & Gears page.
+Amongst those he worked with he recalls were Frank Rice (the wise old man!), John Heard, Pat Smart and Harold Williams – there’s a picture of Harold on the Wheels & Gears page.

 Mike’s father also had a connection with Garton & King, he was the Manager of W.V.
-Cole & Sons the Printers in Exeter who printed the original Golden Hammer book that commemorated the Company’s 300th Anniversary in 1961.
-Mike states that he assisted in the welding and manufacture of these sluice gates which were taken by G & K’s regular driver, Charlie Orchard (seen on the left in the top picture), together with Mike in the Eastmonds lorry to the Reading area where they were unloaded and transferred to a barge and then transported a few miles up river.
+Cole & Sons, the Printers in Exeter who printed the original Golden Hammer book that commemorated the Company’s 300th Anniversary in 1961.
+Mike states that he assisted in the welding and manufacture of these sluice gates which were taken by G & K’s regular driver, Charlie Orchard (seen on the left in the top picture), together with Mike in the Eastmonds lorry to the Reading area where they were unloaded and transferred to a barge

 Top of Page